 Description / Price

-Turnbuckle made of stainless steel A4, maritime design, closed design with threaded sleeve, with right and left-hand thread M6, length approx. 160 -220 mm, tension distance max.
-6 cm, breadth of both forks approx. 6-7 mm, clevises (fork heads) welded with a mutual jet locking nut.
+Turnbuckle fork-fork, made of stainless steel A4, marine design, closed version with threaded sleeve, with right and left-hand thread M6, length approx. 160 -220 mm, tension distance max.
+6 cm, clevis width approx. 6-7 mm, clevises (fork heads) welded with a mutual jet locking (clamping) nut.

 Mostly in the maritime sector.
 For wire and cable up to 4 mm diameter.
-For wire and cable trellises as tensioning and adjusting element.
-The forks can be mounted directly, so without additional connecting elements, into all FassadenGrün wall eyelets.
-Ground/earth anchors with a round ring (eyelet) is necessary as a link/intermediate element.
-In the case of high vertical cables, you'll have to consider whether a turnbuckle will be inserted at the top or on the bottom.
-The tensioner is easier to reach at the bottom should re-tensioning be required... but, high installation is tamper-proof and therefore preferable in public street areas.
-With this tensioner, it may also be possible to permanently seal the lock nuts with an adhesive to prevent them from being unscrewed, which, however also makes retightening more difficult or even impossible.
-Please refer to the general information on rope clamps, etc.. for further support if needed.
+For wire and cable trellises as a tensioning and adjusting element.
+The forks can be mounted directly (i.e. without additional connecting elements) into all FassadenGrün wall eyebolts.
+An O-ring is required as a link/intermediate element when hooking into earth anchors.
+In the case of high vertical cables, you'll have to consider whether the turnbuckle will be integrated at the top or at the bottom.
+Higher installations are tamper-proof and therefore better for public street areas, while lower installation means easy-access should re-tensioning be required.
+It is also possible to seal the lock nuts with an adhesive to prevent them from loosening, which, however also makes retightening more difficult or even impossible.
+Please refer to our general information on rope clamps, etc.. for further support as needed.

-FassadenGrün cable systems are designed to be economical and so designed such that the installation of clamping elements is unnecessary.
-Screw tensioners (screw clamping fixtures) are sometimes recommended for Easy Kits or in cases where there are many points of deflection and also long single ropes without decoupling the rope sections (i.e. without cross mount).
-The number of tensioners in a trellis system can be reduced by a sensible arrangement and the cross-linking/networking of cables.
-In most cases it is possible to connect at least two cables together via deflection and to incorporate the tensioner in their midst, such that it becomes 'responsible' for both cables.
+FassadenGrün cable systems are designed to be economical, such that the use of tensioning elements (turnbuckles) is mostly unnecessary.
+Tensioners are sometimes recommended for easy kits, in cases where there are many points of deflection or in the case of long rope sections that don't have intermediate mounts.
+The number of tensioners in a trellis system can be reduced by a sensible arrangement and networking of the cables.
+In most cases it is possible to connect at least two cables together for which one tensioner becomes 'responsible' for both.

 Imported (the Far East)